erickrr-bd/VulTek-Alert/README.md

 License: GPLv3

-VulTek-Alert is an application that obtains the CVE's of a certain level or levels (configurable) of the Red Hat Security Data API and sends the results obtained to a Telegram channel.
-In order to be aware of the vulnerabilities that affect Red Hat systems and thus take action in a timely manner.
+VulTek-Alert was born from the need to have a tool that notifies in a timely manner of the latest published vulnerabilities found in Red Hat systems.

+To do this, VulTek-Alert makes use of the Red Hat Security Data API, where it performs a query to obtain said CVE's for later sending to a Telegram channel.

+This with the purpose of being able to take timely actions to mitigate said vulnerabilities that could affect the infrastructure of an organization that occupies Red Hat systems.

 For more information: